 Amino acids of feed in the animals are not fully digested.
 Only a part of them is absorbed in the small intestine and participates in metabolic processes, affecting productivity.
-The undeveloped part of amino acids moves into the large intestine and is excreted with feces.
+The undeveloped part of amino acids moves into the large intestine and is excreted in feces.
 The assimilation of amino acids depends on a number of conditions: the component composition of the compound feed, the technology of its production, the presence of anti-nutritional factors.

 Traditionally, the digestibility of amino acids is determined by the difference between their amount in the feed and the content in the feces (fecal availability of amino acids).
-However, such a method has a significant drawback - some amino acids not digested in the small intestine are used by the microflora of the large intestine, and only the remaining part is excreted with feces.
+However, such a method has a significant drawback - some amino acids not digested in the small intestine are used by the microflora of the large intestine, and only the remaining part is excreted in feces.